 Human studies must be performed with the subjects’ written informed consent.
 Authors must provide the details of this procedure and indicate that the institutional committee on human research has approved the study protocol.
 If radiation is used in a research procedure, the radiation exposure must be specified in the Methods.

 Animal investigation must conform to the ‘‘Position of the American Heart Association on Research Animal Use,’’ adopted by the AHA on November 11, 1984.
 If equivalent guidelines are used, they should be indicated.
 The AHA position includes: 1) animal care and use by qualified individuals, supervised by veterinarians, and all facilities and transportation must comply with current legal requirements and guidelines; 2) research involving animals should be done only when alternative methods to yield needed information are not possible; 3) anesthesia must be used in all surgical interventions, all unnecessary suffering should be avoided and research must be terminated if unnecessary pain or fear results; and 4) animal facilities must meet the standards of the American Association for Accreditation of Laboratory Animal Care (AAALAC).JACC has an ethics committee comprised of 5 cardiologists, which oversee quality control and will look into the issues of concern, if any.

-The Editors require authors to disclose any relationship with industry and financial associations from within the past 2 years that might pose a conflict of interest in connection with the submitted article in both the cover letter and on the title page.
+Authors are required to disclose any relationship with industry and financial associations from within the past 2 years that might pose a conflict of interest in connection with the submitted article in both the cover letter and on the title page.
 All sources of funding for the work should be acknowledged on the title page, as should all institutional affiliations of the authors (including corporate appointments).
 Other associations, such as consultancies, stock ownership, or other equity interests or patent-licensing arrangements, should be disclosed to the Editors in the cover letter at the time of submission.
 If no relationship with industry exists, please state this in the cover letter and on the title page.
-Relationship with industry guidelines apply to authors of all the following: Original Research Papers, State-of-the-Art Papers, Expedited Reviews, Editorials and Viewpoints, Research Correspondence, and Editorial Comments.
+Relationship with industry guidelines apply to authors of all the following: Original Research Papers, State-of-the-Art Papers, Expedited Reviews, Editorials and Viewpoints, Research Letters, and Editorial Comments.

 The manuscripts are considered for review only under the conditions that they are not under consideration elsewhere and that the data presented have not appeared on the internet or have not been previously published (including symposia, proceedings, transactions, books, articles published by invitation, and preliminary publications of any kind except abstracts not exceeding 400 words).
 On acceptance, transfer of copyright to the American College of Cardiology Foundation will be required.
 Elsevier Inc. will maintain copyright records for the College.